New Hampshire: Freight railways

 Freight railways in New Hampshire include Claremont & Concord Railroad (CCRR), Pan Am Railways via subsidiary Springfield Terminal Railway (ST), the New England Central Railroad (NHCR), the St. Lawrence and Atlantic Railroad (SLR), and New Hampshire Northcoast Corporation (NHN).

 Education

 High schools

 The first public high schools in the state were the Boys' High School and the Girls' High School of Portsmouth, established either in 1827 or 1830, depending on the source.

 New Hampshire has more than 80 public high schools, many of which serve more than one town.
 The largest is Pinkerton Academy in Derry, which is owned by a private non-profit organization and serves as the public high school of several neighboring towns.
 There are at least 30 private high schools in the state.

 New Hampshire is also the home of several prestigious university-preparatory schools, such as Phillips Exeter Academy, St. Paul's School, Proctor Academy, Brewster Academy, and Kimball Union Academy.

-In 2008, the state tied with Massachusetts as having the highest scores on the SAT and ACT standardized tests given to high school students.
+Traditionally, school funding has been decided by municipalities, often at town meeting.
+In 1993, the Claremont litigation began when that town's school district secured a verdict that Part 2, Article 83 of the state constitution required the state to fund education adequately and uniformly.
+This was never achieved despite additional rounds of litigation.
+In 2002, New Hampshire enacted a statewide property tax to be forwarded to school districts to address the problem.
+In 2008, the Court ended its supervisory role because the original laws had been replaced, but it did not reverse its earlier finding.
+In 2023, a district judge set a new, higher amount for educational "adequacy".
+In June 2025, the legislature enacted language asserting its right to determine funding.
+The New Hampshire Supreme Court upheld the 2023 verdict but declined to force the legislature to comply.